entity-neural-network/enn-trainer/docs/source/quick-start-guide.rst

 Training
 ========

-We are going to train a neural network to solve the [TreasureHunt environment](TODO-LINK).
+We are going to train a neural network to solve the `TreasureHunt environment <https://entity-gym.readthedocs.io/en/latest/quick-start-guide.html>`_.
 Setting up a training script takes just a few lines of code: